This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 A cerebral palsy life care plan is an important step for your child.
-It is a detailed plan covering everything your child needs to live a fulfilling life without limitations.
-It should include elements of care and education, a diagnosis, legal documents, financial documents and plans, and a complete evaluation of your child’s abilities, complications, and special needs.[1]
+It is a detailed plan covering care and financial needs for your child.[1]
+It should include elements of care and education, a diagnosis, legal documents, financial documents and plans, and a complete evaluation of your child’s abilities, complications, and special needs.

-To make the correct diagnosis of cerebral palsy, doctors and specialists must look at several aspects of a child’s health, neurological function, motor development, and other factors.
+Doctors and specialists must consider several aspects of a child’s health, neurological function, motor development, and other factors to diagnose cerebral palsy correctly.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowOnce that diagnosis is made, a life care plan should be started, and it must include a full evaluation.
+Get Help NowOnce that diagnosis is made, a life care plan should be started, including a full evaluation.

-This initial evaluation is a crucial beginning for the life care plan.
-It sets the stage for making that plan and determining what special care a child needs.
+This initial evaluation is a crucial step in developing a life care plan.
+It sets the stage for determining what special care a child needs.

 For instance, the evaluation may determine that the child is experiencing oral motor dysfunction.
 This will make it difficult for the child to eat and breathe and indicates that they may need special feeding care.

-There are many factors that must be investigated when evaluating a child that has been diagnosed with cerebral palsy.[3]
+Many factors must be investigated when evaluating a child who has been diagnosed with cerebral palsy.[3]

-No matter what age the child is at the time of the initial evaluation, there are certain aspects of their health that need to be evaluated.
-As they grow older, ongoing evaluations will become more specific and include education and socialization.
+No matter the child’s age at the time of the initial evaluation, certain aspects of their health need to be evaluated.
+As they age, ongoing assessment will become more specific and include education and socialization.

 Any child with cerebral palsy must be evaluated for mobility and neurological issues.
-Cerebral palsy is a neurological condition caused by brain damage, so typically the first evaluation done is related to the brain.
+Cerebral palsy is a neurological condition caused by brain damage, so the first evaluation is typically related to the brain.

 Imaging the brain and performing simple neurological tests can help a specialist determine the extent of the damage.
 Neurologists may also look for signs of seizures, a common complication of brain damage.